 Katherine Jenkins was not what I expected.
-If someone had asked me what the woman who defended an outlaw gang of bikers looked like, I probably would have described the quintessential ice queen: tall, commanding, blonde, with a gaze that could freeze you in your tracks.
+If someone had asked me what the woman who defended an outlaw gang of bikers looked like, I probably would have described the quintessential ice queen: tall, commanding, blonde, and with a gaze that could freeze you in your tracks.

 Katherine shot that assumption straight to hell.
-The door of her luxury SUV swung open after we pulled into a parking space beside her at the police station, revealing a short white woman in her mid-50s.
-She was dressed in a fitted gray skirt with an expensive-looking silk top tucked into it.
+The door of her luxury SUV swung open as we pulled into a parking space beside her at the police station, revealing a short white woman in her mid-fifties.
+She was dressed in a fitted gray skirt with an expensive-looking top tucked into it.
 Her brunette curls were pulled back into a low bun, and what little makeup she wore had been expertly applied.
 Despite the classy getup, she looked like a mother.
 I couldn’t quite put my finger on why – maybe she matched some imaginary maternal figure I’d dreamed up as a kid when my own mother turned out to be an asshole – but the second my eyes landed on her, my brain just went to “mom”.

-“Hi, you must be Krista,” she said, extending a hand.
+“Hi.
+You must be Krista,” she said, extending a hand.
 Her voice only reinforced the mom vibe.
 Warm and melodic, it sounded like she was about two seconds away from asking me if I wanted a second helping of pot roast.

 “I am,” I said.
 We shook.
 “Thank you for helping me on such short notice.”

 “Of course.
 Any friend of The Kings is a friend of mine.”
 Her smile widened as she looked from me to Jakob.
 “I hope you’ve been staying out of trouble, young man.”

 If he felt patronized by her words, it didn’t show.
 He cocked a brow at her, one corner of his lips rising in amusement.
 “I never get in trouble.”